 O'Connor, A University of Limerick Su.
-22 Challenges and answers to anti-Gypsyism within the current political climate of Europe
+22 Challenges and answers to anti-Gypsyism within the current political climate of Europe, Tu.
+131 Inequality and its Discontents

 Odag, Ö

 Tu.
 117 Entertainment media and the development of political identity and engagement in low-democracy contexts: Exploratory insights from Croatia, South Korea, The Philippines, and Turkey